 [i] The Munson Report asserts “There are still Japanese in the United State who will tie dynamite around their waist and make a human bomb out of themselves.
 We grant this, but today they are few.”
 In light of such reservations, how should one in January, 1942 act?

 [ii] For a sampling, see journalist Michelle Malkin, historian Brian Hayashi, and California historian Roger Lotchin, who all present different arguments forcing us to reassess the standard assessment of the relocation.
-Charles Lofgren’s review of Malkin’s book remains the most balanced account, though I disagree with some of his criticism (I read her book manuscript and gave her some editorial advice on it).
+Charles Lofgren’s review (link no longer available) of Malkin’s book remains the most balanced account, though I disagree with some of his criticism (I read her book manuscript and gave her some editorial advice on it).
 Lofgren is one of our most distinguished American historians; see his Plessy Case, the best study of Plessy v.
 Ferguson.

 [iii] For support for Korematsu or for the policy of relocation among the justices, see Rehnquist (All the Laws But One), Brennan (in his joint opinion in Bakke), Douglas (concurring in De Funis v.
 Odegaard), and Black (in an interview).
 Brennan cited the reasoning of the relocation constitutional cases approvingly, in his defense of racial quotas and set-asides in his joint opinion in the Bakke affirmative action case.
 He was following Douglas, who, in the earlier DeFunis affirmative action case, defended the relocation cases in a curious footnote.
 (They were both offering defenses of racial preferences.)